 - 3 Mar 17 Uni Arkansas: Is Anything Tough Enough to Survive on Mars? + NASA: Microbes Could Survive Thin Air of Mars.

-Translations available: Belorussian, Ukrainian, Boongoo, Swedish etc (you will have to search for them - I don't link to pages that I don't understand!)
+Translations of the following are available: Belorussian, Ukrainian, Boongoo, Swedish etc (you will have to search for them - I don't link to pages that I don't understand!)

 Extract from the July 1994 issue of Planetary